U & Me: Chart performance

-"U & Me" peaked at number one in Finland for two weeks and topped the Music & Media European Dance Radio Chart for five weeks.
-The single entered the top 10 in Italy (6), the Netherlands (3), and the UK, as well as on the Eurochart Hot 100, where it entered on 25 June 1994 and peaked at number seven on 9 July.
-In the UK, "U & Me" reached number 10 during its third week on the UK Singles Chart, on 26 June, and it also reached number 10 on the UK Dance Singles Chart.
-Additionally, it was a top-20 hit in Austria (15), Belgium (14), Denmark (15), Germany (14), Sweden (15), and Switzerland (13).
-Outside Europe, it charted in Australia, where it peaked at number 76.
+"U & Me" peaked at number one in Finland for two weeks in the beginning of July 1994.
+It entered the top 10 also in Italy (6), the Netherlands (3), and the UK, as well as on the Eurochart Hot 100, where it entered on 25 June and peaked at number seven on 9 July.
+In the UK, "U & Me" reached number 10 during its third week on the UK Singles Chart, on 26 June, and it also reached number 10 on the Music Week Dance Singles chart.
+Additionally, it was a top-20 hit in Austria (15), Belgian Flanders (14), Denmark (15), Germany (14), Sweden (15), and Switzerland (13).
+Outside Europe, it charted in Australia, where it peaked at number 76 on the ARIA singles chart.

 Airplay

-The song entered the European airplay chart Border Breakers at number 16 on 18 June due to crossover airplay in West Central-, Northwest-, North- and Northeast-Europe, and peaked at the fifth position on 16 July.
+The song topped the European Dance Radio Chart for five weeks, becoming Europe's most played dance song on radio these weeks.
+It ended up with a position as number five on the EDR year-end chart.
+"U & Me" also entered the European airplay chart Border Breakers at number 16 on 18 June due to crossover airplay in West Central-, Northwest-, North- and Northeast-Europe, and peaked at the fifth position on 16 July.

 Music video

-The accompanying music video for "U & Me" was directed by Juan Kerr and was A-listed on Germany's VIVA in July 1994.